treasure-data/luigi-td/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-luigi-td documentation
+Luigi-TD documentation
 ======================

-luigi-td integrates `Treasure Data <http://www.treasuredta.com>`_ into `Luigi <http://luigi.readthedocs.org/en/latest/>`_ for your data workflow management.
+Luigi-TD integrates `Treasure Data <http://www.treasuredta.com>`_ into `Luigi <http://luigi.readthedocs.org/en/latest/>`_ for your data workflow management.

 Contents: